AdobeDocs/developers-animatesdk-docs/Layer_object/layer15.md

 #### Example

-The following example illustrates use of this method:
+The following example gets the filters at the first frame of the first layer:

 ```javascript
 var myFilters = an.getDocumentDOM().getTimeline().layers[0].getFiltersAtFrame(0);